ThomasLundgren/OCaml-graph-impl/README.md

 # OCamlProjekt
-En implementation av en riktad graf i OCaml.
+An implementation of a directed graph in OCaml.